lululxvi/deepxde/docs/demos/diffusion_1d_resample.rst

     initializer = "Glorot uniform"
     net = dde.maps.FNN(layer_size, activation, initializer)

 The following code is to apply mini-batch gradient descent sampling method.
-The period is the size of a batch, which is set as 100 in this case.
-For one batch, 100 points will be selected randomly from the database to calculate the loss and then update the model.
+The period is the period of resamping.
+Here, the training points in the domain will be resampled every 100 iterations.

 .. code-block:: python